-Under Oregon law, "under the influence" is defined as having one's physical or mental facilities "adversely affected to a noticeable or perceptible degree" as the result of ingesting drugs and/or alcohol.
+Under Oregon law, "under the influence" is defined as having one's physical or mental faculties "adversely affected to a noticeable or perceptible degree" as the result of ingesting drugs or alcohol.
+(State v.
+Miller, 335 P.3d 355 (Or.
+App.
+2014).)

-A DUII arrest will normally result in administrative (license-related) penalties even if the person is never convicted in criminal court.
+A DUII arrest normally results in administrative (license-related) penalties even if the person is never convicted in criminal court.
 And if the offender is ultimately convicted of a DUII, criminal penalties are imposed in addition to the administrative consequences.

 Injuries and deaths can also elevate an Oregon DUII to a felony.
 A DUII involving an accident in which someone is injured is typically an assault in the third degree and a class B felony.
 Causing the death of another person while driving under the influence can lead to vehicular homicide or manslaughter charges.
 The specific offense classification and penalties depend on the specifics of the case.
-However, a convicted driver is generally looking at at least a class B felony charge.
+However, a killing a person as a result of a DUII is generally a class B felony charge.
+(Or.
+Rev. Stat. §§ 163.125, 163.145, 163.147, 163.165 (2025).)

 Oregon imposes mandatory minimum sentences for DUII convictions.
 The penalties increase depending on how many prior convictions the offender has and how close together the convictions occurred.
 The chart below details the minimum and maximum penalties for a first, second, and third DUII.